DoubleZero (2Z)

 Fee Sensitivity: 3% vs 5% Total Multi-Chain Revenue

-Total new-chain revenue at conservative (3%) and current (5%) fee rates, plus Solana base
+Total new-chain revenue at conservative (3%) and historical (5%) fee rates, plus Solana base

 Source: Kairos Research model.
 Solana revenue assumes continued growth to 55% coverage.